Watch the video: how to capture cross-polarization effects

 1. Go in a circle

 First, get two polarizing filters.
-You’ll need a circular one to attach to your lens, and a second to go over the light source.
+You’ll need a circular polarizing filter (opens in new tab) to attach to your lens, and a second to go over the light source.
 The latter doesn’t need to be circular – a sheet of polarizing film is fine.
-We’re using a sheet of Lee 239 film on top of a lightbox.
+We’re using a sheet of Lee 239 film (opens in new tab) on top of a lightbox.

 2. Look for plastic